Bearbobs/Blog/content/posts/2021-04-17-year-review/index.md

 * 👷 Had a constant love-hate relationship with remote work.

-* 🧑‍🍳 Learnt some basic cooking
+* 🧑‍🍳 Learned  some basic cooking

 * 👨‍👦‍👦 Met a lot of people and friends online, for some of them it was literally impossible without the pandemic